Jasiel-Stark8/semblance_halo/README.md

 ### Availability

-The dataset is curated specifically for this project and is not publicly available.
+Some part of the dataset is curated specifically for this project and is not publicly available.
 It was generated in a controlled environment to facilitate the development and testing of the LSTM model in a manner that respects privacy and ethical considerations.

 For more information on the generation and preprocessing of the dataset, please refer to the code documentation within the project repository.

+I am currently working excitedly on expiramenting and I hope to find solid grounds and personal breakthrough on how to interact with the model.
+Results show its working well but that is to be pushed futher with interaction.

 ## Contributing